open-sorcerer64/i2c-lcd-pico/README.md

 * `lcd.custom_char(Num, bytearray([HEX chars])))` - Num can be any integer 0 - 8 (Writing to CGRAM locations) merely used for numbering.
 The HEX chars are simply made by using this link: https://maxpromer.github.io/LCD-Character-Creator/.
 It will provide a string of Hex charecters which can replace the "HEX chars" in the example command.
 Errors:

 * OSERROR : 5 (This is quite a common error, 5 means I/O error.
 Check Your connections.
-This means codes can't be sent or recieved ensure SCL and SDA are properly connected through the level translator!
+This means codes can't be sent or recieved ensure SCL and SDA are properly connected!

 Feel to leave comments or questions / issues and I will try to answer / resolve them as quick as possible!